cwolosh1/simon/README.md

 # Simon Says game in python with Pygame (incomplete)
-This is the Simon game in python using pygame.
+This is the Simon Says game in python using pygame.